-In all cases, the burden of proof rests with the manufacturer/importer that wishes to use this exemption for his substance.
-An absence of information on the properties of a substance cannot be equated to the absence of hazardous properties.
-Many substances that might fall into the 'substances which occur in nature' category have insufficient information available on them to be able to conclude that they are not dangerous.
+that might fall into the 'substances which occur in nature' category have insufficient information available on them to be able to conclude that they are not dangerous.
 To exempt such substances would undermine the aims of REACH to gather information on substances in order to determine their potential hazards.

-Examples of substances that are not covered by this exemption include but are not limited to, e.g. fermentation products.
+Examples of substances that are not covered by this exemption include but are not limited to, e.g. fermentation products which are isolated by other means as those given in Article 3(39).
 In these examples, the substances have undergone chemical modification, i.e. solvent extraction (bonemeal), fermentation products (enzymes), or are dangerous and thus not exempt from registration.